-We see the rapper preaching about body positivity now, but Lizzo is like all of us, at one point in her life she tried hard to lose weight and fit into the conventional standards of beauty.
+We see the rapper preaching about body positivity now, but Lizzo is like all of us; at one point in her life, she tried hard to lose weight and fit into the conventional standards of beauty.
 Speaking with Jameela Jamil for the 'Good Place' star’s new series, Lizzo said that she struggled to find a role model that looked like her in the media landscape.

 Lizzo on the red carpet of VMA awards 2019 Source: ET Canada

-The singer began “Every Black woman I saw was really light-skinned, or had straight, blonde hair.”
+The singer began, “Every Black woman I saw was really light-skinned, or had straight, blonde hair.”
 She continued, “So I was like, ‘Wow, that’s beautiful, I want to look like that!’ but I would look in the mirror and I looked so far from that, that I was almost like, ‘I want to be somebody else.’
 I didn’t have little things I wanted to change about myself.
 I had this entire fantasy about waking up and being like, Sailor Moon.
 Completely unrealistic goals.”
-Which we all can relate.
+Which we all can relate to.

 The rapper continued, “I didn’t have any money and I wasn’t eating, and I was also trying to be thin.
 I was working out a lot."

-Watch: Lizzo talking about her childhood, body positivity and more.
+Watch: Lizzo talking about her childhood, body positivity, and more.